 Using the techniques of The Work enabled me to embrace life on this planet.
 It helped me to see that there are miracles of nature all around us, and endless opportunities for change.
 It helped me to find where I have a role to play, and where I do not.
 Doing The Work on thoughts of poverty, the environment or war doesn’t create passivity, instead it allows a beautiful transformation of negativity opposing what is into positive action for what can be.

 I first discovered The Work in 2000, and for ten years I practiced it alone: just me, my journal, and the books of Byron Katie.
 In 2010 I began to work with a Certified Facilitator of The Work, and the power of that experience led me to commit myself to a disciplined approach directly involving the wisdom of facilitators.
 In 2021 I participated in my first intensive workshop and have done several others since then to immerse myself more deeply in The Work.
 After seeing how much damaging stress people were experiencing during the massive changes of 2020, I decided to launch my own practice so I could share The Work with others, and I’ve been seeing clients ever since.

-I’ve led workshops and worked on an individual basis with clients on everything from family relationships to environmental stresses to issues with co-workers.
+I’ve led group workshops and held individual client sessions on everything from family relationships to environmental stresses to issues with co-workers.
 No matter how big or how small your concern, no matter how stuck you may feel, The Work always offers a way out.
 Read past issues of my newsletter to see how I use The Work, or subscribe here to get stress-relieving insights and notices of future events.

 I look forward to working with you when you’re ready.